loomster321/workflow-father/VisualNarrativeDesign.md

 6. Support and enhance the narrative content
 7. Include clear motion directives for natural movement
 8. Specify purposeful camera movements for storytelling
-9. Preserve all three concept options for each B-roll shot